 Travel blogger, Riselle write about this in 6 Do’s and Don’ts When Visiting the Caribbean

 This is a greeting, it doesn’t mean ‘what’s wrong’.
 It’s a hey, how are you doing.
 Unlike in England, people actually wait to hear an answer.

 Whilst I don’t use all of the Nevisian lingo, I do understand when people use the words or phrases mentioned.
 It helps stay up to date with the conversation.
 There are a lot more, some not so appropriate.
 This post was to share a bit more of the Nevisian culture with you.

 If you’re from Nevis, add to the list below in the comments box ↓

-Can you share some of the local lingo from places where you’re from or have visited?
+Can you share some of the local lingo from places where you’re from or on your travels?